 Property Description

-Date The Date and time the job was processed.

-Pagesetup The Pagesetup the job was processed on.

-Queue The Output queue the job was processed to.

-Size The size of the job.
-(Disk space used)

-Width The width of the job

-Height The Height of the job.

 DPI The imaged resolution of the job.

 Output Colour Space The Colourspace of the output file.

 Copies The number of copies of the job

 Screening The screening applied to the job

 Thumbnail Show a thumbnail of the jobs.

 JobID The ID of the job

 Node The server or slave that the job was processed on

 Signature Group The Signature Group used to de-impose the job.

 Signature The Signature of the group used to de-impose the job

+Page The Page number of the job

+Publication The publication name